Community, State, and National Resources

 Phone: 617-727-7575

 The Massachusetts Department of Youth Services is a multi-faceted agency that serves youth committed as juvenile delinquents or youthful offenders.
-All DYS programs address the educational, psychological and health needs of each youth in its custody.
+All DYS programs address the educational, psychological, and health needs of each youth in its custody.
 DYS divides the state geographically into five regions.
 Each region has its own continuum of services and supervision.
 The goal is to serve youth as close to their home communities and families as possible.

 MassHealth